flyingmachine/brave-clojure-web/content/writing-macros.md

 possible with other languages.
 With macros, you can extend Clojure to suit your problem space, building up the language itself.

-Which is exactly what we'll do in this chapter.
-We'll thoroughly examine how to write macros starting with basic examples and moving up in complexity.
-We'll close by donning our make-believe caps, pretending that we run an online potion store and using macros to validate customer orders.
+Which is exactly what you'll do in this chapter.
+You'll thoroughly examine how to write macros starting with basic examples and moving up in complexity.
+You'll close by donning your make-believe cap, pretending that you run an online potion store and using macros to validate customer orders.

 By the end of the chapter, you'll understand: